 diagrams and tables.

-The Fighting Cocks branch began life as an integral part of the Stockton
+Fighting Cocks branch began life as an integral part of the Stockton

 &Darlington Railway main line between North Road and a point east

 of Fighting Cocks station.
-That status was lost first
+That status was lost first when the S&DR

 The S&DR constructed branches off its main line, and one of these,

 the Croft Depot Branch which opened in October 1829, is described

 next – very much a rural backwater serving the local community.

 The final two lines to be covered, the Forcett Railway and the Merrybent